 What is medical cannabis?

 Medical cannabis (marijuana) is grown under State-regulated protocols to ensure that the patient is receiving a product that has been tested for the exact levels of cannabinoids and does not contain any harmful chemicals, fungus, or molds.
-Medical cannabis comes in many forms such as dried flower (buds), concentrates, oils, tinctures, patches, topical creams, and edibles (edibles are currently not approved in Maryland).
+Medical cannabis comes in many forms such as dried flower (buds), concentrates, oils, tinctures, patches, topical creams, and edible products.
+Edibles were previously not available in Maryland, however after setting regulating rules, we now have low dose as well as high dose edibles available.
 Medical cannabis can only be purchased at a State-licensed dispensary.

 Know Your Cannabis!